Bryndille1701/frontend-technical-test/README.md

 - **Adding conversation** : I designed all the features and components to add new conversations, but I wasn’t able to adapt the json-server to store the data correctly.
 - **User data** is refetched too often, and it would be better to have it globally stored for use in different components
 - Lack of a **global store**, with Redux or useContext, to store fetched data, make it available through the app, and reduce refetching / prop waterfalling.
+- Lack of testing, mainly because of a lack of knowledge.
+I prefered to show what I can do today, knowing I need to learn some stuff in the future.

 ## Struggles / difficulties